ivanbrennan/ivanbrennan.github.io/source/_posts/2017-06-03-shell-while-loops-and-variables.markdown

 ```sh
 IFS= while read -r line
 ```
-but this generates a syntax error.
+but this causes a syntax error.
 In the `name=Bob` example, our entire line consisted of a single [simple command](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_09_01), defined as
 > a sequence of optional variable assignments and redirections, in any sequence, optionally followed by words and redirections, terminated by a control operator.

 The `while` loop, however, is a [compound command](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_09_04), with the format: